- Studying Law at Yale

 The Initiative for Public Interest Law at Yale is a non-profit organization that provides start-up money for projects that protect the legal rights or interests of inadequately represented groups.

-The Iraqi Refugee Assistance Project (IRAP) provides direct legal services to refugees seeking resettlement in the United States.
+The International Refugee Assistance Project (IRAP) provides direct legal services to refugees seeking resettlement in the United States.
 Student teams, paired with pro bono attorneys from private firms, prepare a wide range of visa applications and appeals for clients fleeing persecution.

 The J. Reuben Clark Law Society serves members of the Church of Jesus Christ of Latter-day Saints (Mormons) and all others interested in the strength brought to the law by a lawyer’s personal religious conviction.